ayoisaiah/f2/README.md

   Range (min … max):    1.634 s …  1.736 s    10 runs
 ```

-Renaming **100,000** files in a using a random name and an auto incrementing
+Renaming **100,000** files in a using a random string and an auto incrementing
 integer (~5 seconds):

 ```bash